Suyograi/-Titanic-Survival-prediction/README.md

 ## Project Structure
 The project is organized into the following directories:
 - `data`: Contains the Titanic dataset (train.csv, test.csv).
-- `notebooks`: Jupyter Notebooks for data analysis, feature engineering, and model training.
+- `notebook`: Jupyter Notebook for data analysis, feature engineering, and model training.

 ## Installation
 1. Clone the repository: